What does ‘woke’ mean?

 "How can I pledge allegiance to the flag," he raps in the final verse.
 "When they killin' all our sons, all our dads?"

-But the meaning of woke evolved again with the rise of "cancel culture" -- as the two terms saw increased use, they became intertwined in the public conscious.
+But the meaning of woke evolved again with the rise of "cancel culture" -- as the two terms saw increased use, they became intertwined in the public consciousness.
 Often, someone gets canceled after they say something insensitive – something not woke.

 So an addition to meaning aware and progressive, many people now interpret woke to be a way to describe people who would rather silence their critics than listen to them.